EXPANDING OPPORTUNITY THROUGH PUBLIC EDUCATION

 Guns are the third leading cause of death in American children.
 It doesn’t have to be this way – we have the tools to address our epidemic of gun violence, we just need to elect leaders with the courage to tackle this issue.

 As a dad and pediatrician, I know how important it is to take action on common sense gun safety.
-Like many parents, I trust that my son and daughters will be safe when I send him to school, but we know that nowhere is really safe in a country that allows guns to easily get into the hands of people who would do others harm.
+Like many parents, I trust that my son and daughters will be safe when I send them to school, but we know that nowhere is really safe in a country that allows guns to easily get into the hands of people who would harm themselves or others.

-It is long past time us to take common sense steps to prevent gun violence.
-If elected, I will fight for solutions that protect our children and families, including accountable and responsible gun ownership measures, universal background checks and registration for both firearms and people who sell them.
+It is long past time for us to take common sense steps to prevent gun violence.
+If elected, I will fight for solutions that protect our children and families, including accountable and responsible gun ownership measures, universal background checks, and child access prevention laws.

 HONORING OUR COMMITMENT TO VETERANS

 Veterans, service members, and their families have made huge sacrifices for our country.
-They deserve to be treated with respect because of their service to our country.
+They deserve to be treated with respect because of their service.
 Part of respecting our servicemen and women, vets, and their families is ensuring they have access to the services and support they need.

-I believe that even at the state level, we can ensure that the VA is working for veterans–and making connections so that vets receive the top-quality healthcare they deserve.
-We should promote policies for hiring veterans and support laws that increase job opportunities for veterans, while upholding our commitment to service members, and make sure they receive the retirement and disability pay they deserve.
+I believe that even at the state level, we can ensure that the VA is working for veterans – and making connections so that vets receive the top-quality health care they deserve.
+We should promote policies for hiring veterans and support laws that increase job opportunities for veterans, while upholding our commitment to service members and making sure they receive the retirement and disability pay they deserve.